mikegratton/slog/README.md

     * Tests, examples, and benchmark programs are now not built by default
 * *1.3.1*
     * Fix issues when building Slog without journald support
+* *1.4.0*
+    * Add header/footer options for `FileSink` and `BinarySink` to add fixed file contents when a file is opened or closed.
+    * Improved signal handling.
+Slog will now detect if you have installed a handler and forward signals to your handler after it has flushed its queue.
+    * `exit()` now causes Slog to flush its queue.